 Importance of questions and answers

-Once a young person went up to Socrates, a young person named Euthydemus was confident that he can differentiate between justice and injustice. so a dialog was held between him and Socrates.
+Once a young person went up to Socrates, a young person named Euthydemus was confident that he could differentiate between justice and injustice. so a dialog was held between him and Socrates.

 Socrates begins with a question